keyboardpartner/HX3/BETA/readme.md

 ### Last Build

+Note: If no ZIP present, firmware has become final.
+See LATEST directory.

 * HX3 Remote: #3.80 .exe for Windows XP and up
 * HX3 Tapering	    .exe for Windows XP and up
 * AVR:  #3.806      .hex and .eep files, latest firmware for AVR controller